mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

       -ID descr: ID of the pathway, SAGER Category, GO Term, with its description.
 This information comes from the annotation file
       -Total genes: The number of genes in the pathway
       -score: Enrichment Score
-      -pval: Statistical Significance
+      -P-Value: Statistical Significance
-      -padj : FDR Correction
+      -P-Adjust : FDR Correction
-      -rank of genes: According to Subramanian, "The goal of GSEA is to determine whether the member of S are randomly distributed throughout L or primarily find at the top or bottom "
+      -rank of genes: According to Subramanian, "The goal of GSEA is to determine whether the member of S are randomly distributed throughout L or primarily find at the top or bottom", taken this into account, we presented the genes sorted by the position they have in the resampling file.
    -*HYPE*
       -ID descr, ID of the pathway, SAGER Category, GO Term, with its description.
 This information comes from the annotation file
-      -Total genes, The number of genes in the pathway
-      -Total in the intersection, The number of genes that are in the pathway and the whole genome -pval, the statistical significance
+      -Total genes, The number of genes in the pathway.
+The genes considered hits are those with p-value < 0.05 -Total in the intersection, The number of genes that are in the pathway and the whole genome -P-Value, the statistical significance
-      -padj, FDR correction of the p-value
+      -P-Adjust, FDR correction of the p-value
-      -genes in intersection
+      -genes in intersection.
    -*GSEA-Z, GSEA-CHI*
       -ID descr, ID of the pathway, SAGER Category, GO Term, with its description.
 This information comes from the annotation file
       -Total genes, The number of genes in the pathway
       -Score, Either Z or Chi, according to the one selected to calculate -P-Value, the statistical significance
       -P-Adjust, FDR correction of the p-value
+      -Rank of Genes, list of genes in the pathway and their position in the resampling file.

 -----------------------------------